The Thomson Foundation’s mission is to support the development of quality journalism and accessible media to all corners of the world.

-Explore our interactive project map to search projects by the funders we work with, as well as our clients, partners and by location.
+Explore our projects by the funders we work with, as well as our clients, partners and by location.

-The British Foreign and Commonwealth Office is another long-term partner and funder.
-We have worked with the FCO over many years on projects to promote media freedom and high standards of journalism in the developing world.
+The British Foreign, Commonwealth and Development Office is another long-term partner and funder.
+We have worked with the FCDO over many years on projects to promote media freedom and high standards of journalism in the developing world.
 These include a Media Capacity Building programme to improve the skills of Sudanese journalists, which the Thomson Foundation has delivered in partnership with the British Council.
-The FCO also funds the Inquirer Award, which championed investigative journalism, initially in the Middle East and now in south Asia.

 The €5.3m European Neighbourhood Journalism Network project, designed to create a network of journalists from countries bordering the European Union, was one of the biggest media development programmes ever carried out by the EU.
 Over four years, the Thomson Foundation helped bring together and train nearly 1,000 journalists from 16 countries bordering the union.
 The foundation's work with the EU continues on other projects, including OPEN Media Hub, Thomson Foundation's biggest ever project, strengthening independent media and professional journalism in 17 of the countries bordering the EU and creating a media-sharing platform.

 Our work with the UNDP, UNESCO and UNICEF has seen us deliver communication training and journalism education in a number of different countries.
 Projects with the UNDP have included media- literacy training for civil society organisations, while work for UNESCO involved developing a training manual to improve reporting on sustainable development.
 Following the outbreak of bird 'flu in different parts of the world, we also delivered UNICEF-funded crisis communications training for government officials.